LSZ2001/policycompression_neuraldim/README.md

 # policycompression_neuraldim
  Code for the manuscript "Neural and behavioral signatures of policy compression in cognitive control".
 The authors are Shuze Liu, Atsushi Kikumoto, David Badre, and Samuel J. Gershman.

- The behavioral and EEG dataset analyzed is https://neurodata.riken.jp/id/20240831-001.
+ The behavioral and EEG dataset analyzed is in https://neurodata.riken.jp/id/20240831-001.

 - **Bold** words are .m filenames.
 - *Italicized* words are .mat, .tex, .h5 filenames, or directory folder names.